maubanel/UE5-Static-Meshes/basic-column-ii/README.md

 ##### `Step 12.`\|`ITSM`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now we want to merge the column with this base.
 We no longer need the bottom faces of the column as they will be buried in the face.
 We can go into **TriModel | TriSel** and pick a small paintbrsuh **Size**.  *Select* all the bottom faces of the column and press the <kbd>Delete</kbd> button.
+You should now see those faces disapear.
+Make sure you didn't eliminage any side faces by accident and undo and try again if you did.
+To finish off, *press* the <kbd>Accept</kbd> button.

 ![delete bottom of column](images/deleteBottomOfColumn.png)